Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Kebapche – A variation on the traditional Turkish kebab, the Bulgarian version is set apart as sirene, a white cheese, is grated over it.

-Kiselo Mlyako – This thick and sour yoghurt is served alongside Bulgarian main courses.
+Kiselo Mlyako – This thick and sour yogurt is served alongside Bulgarian main courses.
 It’s good for keeping your gut healthy.

 Baklava – Another food that is found across the Balkans and into the Middle East.
-Bulgarian Baklava is less sugary than its Turkish counterpart.
+Bulgarian Baklava is a filo pastry that's a bit less sugary than its Turkish counterpart.

 Tikvenik – A tasty pastry dessert filled with pumpkin.
 There are also walnuts, orange zest, cinnamon, and nutmeg in there.